 ϕa,l=Φlog(Ll)σL-Φlog(Ll-1)σL

-Though some typical relationships have yet to be implemented (e.g. stock-recruitment), this formulation facilitates the simulation of age-structured populations that are dynamic enough to assess survey performance across a range of abundance levels across years and ages.
+Overall, this formulation facilitates the simulation of a dynamic length and age structured population.
+Though some typical relationships have yet to be implemented (e.g. stock-recruitment), sufficient information can be simulated to assess survey performance across a range of abundance levels across years, lengths and ages.

 Simulate spatial distribution